 - Your issue is not security related.

-In any of these cases, please contact Red Hat Global Support Services instead.
+In any of these cases, please contact Red Hat Customer Experience & Engagement instead.

 Only members of Red Hat Product Security, a restricted and carefully chosen group of Red Hat employees, will have access to material sent to the email@example.com address.
 No outside users can subscribe to this list.

-Red Hat Product Security uses a GNU Privacy Guard (GnuPG or GPG) key to secure communications.
-Mail sent to email@example.com can be encrypted with this public key.
+Red Hat Product Security uses an OpenPGP key to secure our email communications.
+Mail sent to firstname.lastname@example.org can be encrypted with this public key.
 We expect to change the key we use from time to time.
-Should we change the key, the previous keys will be revoked and the rhsa-announce mailing list will be notified of the change.
+Should we change the key, the previous keys will be revoked, and the rhsa-announce mailing list will be notified of the change.

 This key is used for communicating securely with Red Hat Product Security and for signing the security advisories posted to mailing lists.

 Please do not send messages encrypted with this public key to any address other than email@example.com and firstname.lastname@example.org.
-We are unable to accept any non–security-related email which is encrypted with this public key.
+We are unable to accept any non–security-related email that is encrypted with this public key.

 Email sent to email@example.com is read and acknowledged with a non-automated response within three working days.
 For issues that are complicated and require significant attention, we will open an investigation and will provide you with a mechanism to check the status of our progress at any time.